monicue9021/lab_vision/lab2_matlab/readme.md

 1. Read the manual page
 2. Create a four level pyramid from the ``5.1.12`` clock  image
-3. At what level does the people in the picture dissappear?
+3. At what level do the people in the picture dissappear?

-    >   Answer
+    >   Las personas desaparecen de la imagen (demasiado pixelado) en el tercer nivel.

-4. At what level does the numbers in the clock disappear?
+4. At what level do the numbers in the clock disappear?

-    >   Answer
+    >   Los numeros del reloj se empiezan a ver borrosos despues del segundo nivel y su forma desaparece completamente después del tercero.

 ## Template Matching